How Well Do You Know Lady Liberty?

 When someone mentions notable works of art, the mind often turns to famous paintings and sculptures in a museum.
 Van Goghs and Rodins.
 It’s less common to leap to thoughts of 150-foot women.

 But that’s just what the Statue of Liberty is: one of the most famous, most fantastic works of art in the modern world.
 Everyone knows she’s a beacon of inclusiveness and came from the French, but hers is a long and winding story.
-In honor of the opening of the new Statue of Liberty Museum on Liberty Island in New York Harbor, here are seven things you probably didn’t know about the jolly green giantess.
+In honor of her turning 135 years young this year, here are seven things you probably didn’t know about that jolly green giantess, the Statue of Liberty.

 1. That’s Not Her Name